mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 3 - Azure Database/README.md

 ## Use Azure Portal to create Azure SQL Database

-In the Azure portal, click on new and search for "sql database"..
+In the Azure portal, click on new and search for "sql database".

 ![img1][img1]

-Create a Azure SQL Database.
-In the form, make sure to select the same Resource Group with your Web Application.
+Create an Azure SQL Database.
+In the form, make sure to select the same Resource Group as you used for your Web Application.
 The name of database must be 'BootCampDB'

 ![img2][img2]